EfronC/Delocalizer/README.md

 ## Installation
 For Python:

+[Source]
 - Just create a Virtual Environment and run `pip install -r requirements`

-For C modules(Optional):

-- In progress...
+[PYPI]
+- `pip install delocalizer`

 ## Instructions

-- Make sure to create a .env file with the variable CYENV, which will tell the program if to use pure Python or Cython(If configured).
+- [Optional] Create a .env file with the variable CYENV, which will tell the program if to use pure Python or Cython, default if not defined is Cython.
-- Set the files you want to delocalize in the root folder.
+- Set the files you want to delocalize in the folder.
 - Create the JSON file, with this format
 ```
 {